Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Introduction

 \section{Introduction}

-Motion transfer (or image animation) animates a source object according to the motion derived from a driving video, where the object identities in the source and driving images could be different (Fig.~\ref{fig: ex}).
-It has a wide range of applications including in the field of education and entertainment, and has been used recently in video conferencing \cite{Zakharov_2020_ECCV,Wang_2021_CVPR,Oquab_2020_arxiv}.
-Traditional motion transfer approaches typically require a large amount of labelled data such as manually-selected landmarks, semantics segmentations, parametric 3D models \cite{Cao_2014_TG,Blanz_1999_ACCGIT,Thies_2016_CVPR,Zollhofer_2018_CGF,Qian_2019_ICCV,Zakharov_2019_CVPR}.
-More recent deep generative models such as GAN/VAE-based works avoid the need of object modelling but still depend on pre-trained object-specific representation models such as keypoints, poses and shapes extractors\cite{Cao_2017_CVPR,Wang_2018_Neurips,Chan_2019_ICCV,Geng_2019_CVPR,Ren_2021_CVPR}.
+Motion transfer (or image animation) animates a source object according to the motion derived from a driving video, where the object identities in the source and driving images could be different.
+It has a wide range of applications including entertainment~\cite{Siarohin_2019_CVPR,Siarohin_2021_CVPR}, and video conferencing~\cite{Zakharov_2020_ECCV,Wang_2021_CVPR,Oquab_2020_arxiv}.
+Traditional motion transfer approaches typically require a large amount of labeled data, e.g., manually-selected landmarks, semantic segmentations, and parametric 3D models~\cite{Cao_2014_TG,Blanz_1999_ACCGIT,Thies_2016_CVPR,Zollhofer_2018_CGF,Qian_2019_ICCV,Zakharov_2019_CVPR}.
+Recent deep generative models such as GAN/VAE-based work avoids the need of object modeling but still depends on pre-trained object-specific representation models such as keypoints, poses and shapes extractors~\cite{Cao_2017_CVPR,Wang_2018_Neurips,Chan_2019_ICCV,Geng_2019_CVPR,Ren_2021_CVPR}.

-Most recently, a stream of unsupervised motion transfer approaches have been proposed to avoid relying on specific domain priors or significant labeling efforts.
-Most of them leverage unsupervised key-points \cite{Wiles_2018_ECCV, Siarohin_2019_CVPR,Siarohin_2019_NeurIPS,Wang_2021_CVPR} or regions \cite{Siarohin_2021_CVPR} extractors for approximating the motion deformation field between the source and driving domains.
-An encoder-decoder network is then used to extract features from the source image, which are then warped to the driving domain according to the predicted deformation during generation.
-These unsupervised approaches could be trained end-to-end without additional domain priors, which makes it possible to animate a broader range of objects.
+Most recently, a stream of unsupervised motion transfer approaches have been proposed to avoid relying on specific domain priors or significant labeling efforts, by leveraging the unsupervised key-points~\cite{Wiles_2018_ECCV,Siarohin_2019_CVPR,Siarohin_2019_NeurIPS,Wang_2021_CVPR} or regions~\cite{Siarohin_2019_CVPR} extractors to approximate the motion deformation fields between the source and driving domains.
+An encoder-decoder network is used to extract features from the source image, which are then warped to the driving domain according to the predicted deformation during generation.
+These unsupervised approaches could be trained end-to-end without additional domain priors, making it possible to animate a broader range of objects.